nestordemeure/linearScore/README.md

 # linearScore

+Computes a linear scoring function for multicriteria optimization (with an emphasis on simplicity of method).

 ## Problem statement

 We have objects described by several evaluations.
+We are trying to **maximise** those evaluations.
 Given two objects, when all evaluations agree it is easy to establish the better one (pareto dominance).
 Otherwise we need a way to make our choice.